aiforged/docs/docs/services/extract-and-verify/microsoft-forms-custom-invoices.md

 The **Document Intelligence – Custom Invoices** service in AIForged extends Microsoft Document Intelligence, adding advanced features for invoice extraction—such as automatic Vendor and Business Unit detection via configurable datasets and enhanced Line Items table detection.
 These capabilities enable highly accurate invoice processing, tailored to complex business needs.

-{% hint style="info" %}
+!!! info
     Custom Invoices improves accuracy for multi-vendor and multi-business unit environments, and makes line item extraction more flexible and robust for diverse invoice formats.
-{% endhint %}

 ***